Training, Language and Culture

 Hazards and Human Subjects

 Authors contributing manuscripts to Training, Language and Culture are required to include in the text of the manuscript a statement affirming that informed consent was obtained for experimentation with human subjects.
-The privacy rights of human subjects must always be observed.
+The privacy rights of human subjects must always be observed and rigorously protected.
+Research involving human subjects must comply with all relevant ethical guidelines, regulatory standards, and institutional review board (IRB) requirements.
+Any potential risks to participants should be clearly disclosed in the manuscript, along with the measures taken to minimise harm and ensure their well-being.

 Statement of Human Rights